prometheus-junkyard/promdash/README.md

     docker run -e DATABASE_URL=... prom/promdash ./bin/rake db:migrate

+### Deploy behind a reverse proxy

+To deploy PromDash behind a reverse proxy you can set a global path prefix using the environment variable `PROMDASH_PATH_PREFIX`.
+Once set all URLs will start with the given prefix.

 ### Deployment Checklist

 *Before* deploying a new version of PromDash, follow this checklist: